The global effort for sustainability

 - enhance inclusive and sustainable urbanization and capacity for participatory, integrated and sustainable human settlement planning and management in all countries.

 In particular, city planning can play a major role in shaping our need for cars.
-It matters because personal transportation is responsible for 14% of the global carbon Footprint.
+It matters because personal transportation makes up 14% of humanity’s carbon Footprint.

 UN Sustainable Development Goals